nigelpercy/KMZF2PDF/README.md

 # KMZF2PDF

 This is a first attempt at a python script which will enable the creation of the program listing in PDF format from a Sharp MZ-80K MZF file.
-The mzf file needs to be a basic program and probably SP-5025 Basic.
+The mzf file needs to be a basic program and use SP-5025 Basic.
 I may look at further enhancing it to include other versions.

 Dependencies